Voltron: Legendary Defender: Editing

-Criticism of editing primarily regarded LGBT issues, though some were general observations.
+Criticism of editing primarily regarded LGBTQ issues, though some were general observations.
 On October 22, 2018, a series of leaks of the final episode appeared online of the wedding, in which a different character was seen marrying Shiro.
 With the release of the final episode it is shown as true.

 Further controversy followed with the release of the final season, where Shiro is married to Curtis.
 In the English audio description, Curtis is referred to as Adam though he is once mentioned to be Curtis in the closed captions of a different episode.
 The error has since been corrected, but a number of fans have noted this as "evidence" of the "tacked-on" nature of the epilogue.

-The supervising producer, episode director, storyboard artist, and animator Kihyun Ryu posted on his Instagram on September 12 a piece of Shiro material, weeks before the season was sent to be dubbed into other languages.
-In the comments, the show runners tell him to "make it beautiful."

 Controversy in Season 8 also swirled around Ezor, a female character who was confirmed to be in a same-sex relationship with fellow general Zethrid.
-The character's single line of dialogue was pulled from Kimberly Brooks in a previous season, No audio description ever mentions Ezor's survival within "The Grudge" or its following episode.
+The character's single line of dialogue was pulled from Kimberly Brooks in a previous season.
+No audio description ever mentions Ezor's survival within "The Grudge" or its following episode.
 The lack of movement of the character, only blinking and materializing out of thin air, suggests that the character was meant to remain dead and was added back in at the last minute to appease some negativity.

-Carli Squitieri, the storyboard revisionist on "The Grudge", stated on social media after the release of Season 7, "Ezor should have lived, but that's another story I'm not under the authority to speak about."

 Fans began a petition for the alleged original season (the version that supposedly existed prior to severe editing), to be released.
 The petition has garnered over 30,000 signatures.

 Speaking in an interview with the "Let's Voltron" podcast Joaquim Dos Santos denied the existence of an alternate cut of season eight.